OPahunang/surfs_up/README.md

 ## Overview of the statistical analysis:

-The main purpose of this data analysis is to explore weather data in Oahu, Hawaii to present to investors a business plan and feasibility of setting a Surf n’ Shake shop.
+The main purpose of this data analysis is to explore weather data in Oahu, Hawaii.
+Business plan with weather data analysis need to present to investors if setting a Surf n’ Shake shop is feasible.

 The query is to retrieve month of June daily temperature in comparison to month of December daily temperature.